Rent-A-Girlfriend season 1

-Rent-A-Girlfriend is an anime television series based on the manga series of the same name by Reiji Miyajima.
+Rent-A-Girlfriend is a Japanese anime television series based on the manga series of the same name by Reiji Miyajima.
 The first season was produced by TMS Entertainment and directed by Kazuomi Koga, with Mitsutaka Hirota handling series composition, Kanna Hirayama designing the characters, and Hyadain composing the music.
 The Peggies performed the opening theme song "Centimeter" (センチメートル).
 Halca performed the first ending theme song "Kokuhaku Bungee Jump" (告白バンジージャンプ) starting from episodes 2–6 and 8–11, (Note: "Kokuhaku Bungee Jump" is used as an insert song in episode 12.) while Halca also performed the second ending theme song "First Drop" for episode 7, (Note: "First Drop" by Halca is heard during the end credits of episode 7.) and Sora Amamiya performed the third ending theme song "Kimi wo Tousite" (君を通して) for episode 12.
 It aired from July 11 to September 26, 2020, on the Super Animeism programming block on MBS and other networks.
 (Note: MBS and TBS listed the series premiere as airing on July 10 at 25:25, which is effectively July 11 at 1:25 a.m.
 JST.)
 The season adapts manga content from the 1st volume to the 6th volume (chapters 1–50).